ucl98/pinecone_ingest_python_implementation/README.md

 #### My specs
-- OS: MacOs Ventura
+- OS: macOS Ventura
 - Python: 3.11.2

 #### Setup
-0. Forwords:
+0. Forewords:
   This project is not part of gpt4-pdf-chatbot-langchain.
 Both projects should not be combined.
-  However, when you use this project to ingest your files, you will still see them in the chatbot of gpt4-pdf-chatbot-langchain, IF the pinecone index and the namespaces in both projects are the same.
+  However, when you use this project to ingest your files, you will still see them in the chatbot of gpt4-pdf-chatbot-langchain IF the pinecone index and the namespaces in both projects are the same.

   ![image](https://user-images.githubusercontent.com/132441647/236612075-22b00aaf-ffe9-4de7-b0a2-5e59bb209931.png)

 1. Installation:
   Option 1: pip install:
-  Type `pip install -r requirements.txt` in the projects terminal.
+  Type `pip install -r requirements.txt` in the project's terminal.

-  Option 2: If that is not working, install the depenecies one by one:
+  Option 2: If that is not working, install the dependencies one by one:
   Install the following depencencies at the projects terminal `pip install langchain`
   `pip install pinecone-client`